All About the Incentivized Testnet for the tea Protocol

 All about the tea Incentivized Testnet

 The tea Protocol is approaching a pivotal milestone—in the coming months, its community will launch an incentivized test network to enable developers, software users, and other stakeholders to experiment with tea.
-The tea Testnet is designed as an exact replica of the tea Protocol, with nearly all of the functionality that will be available from tea’s mainnet.
+The tea Incentivized Testnet is designed as an exact replica of the tea Protocol, with nearly all of the functionality that will be available from tea’s Mainnet.

-How to start using the tea Testnet
+How to start using the tea Incentivized Testnet

 - Onboard to the tea Protocol: Your first step is to use tea’s web application to onboard to the tea Protocol.
 The onboarding process is seamless and supports registering your GitHub login, which automatically creates a tea-native digital wallet.